-Let us tell you what we learned.
+Let us tell you what we discovered.

-On the other hand, you only get a free tapa with the first glass.
-Also, it's only one per table, which means that you'll have to share with your table mates.
-If your appetite is screaming for attention or the waiter brought you a tapa that was so delicious that you want a second order, plan to spend about 2-3€ each.
+If your appetite is screaming for attention or the waiter brought you a tapa that was so delicious that you want a second order, you can order a pincho or a racion instead.

-But there’s also another option.
+But there’s also a better option.

 Bar hopping is big in tapas culture

 Spanish culture includes a lot of bar hopping in the early evening.
 They even have a verb for it: tapear.
 After all, they’ll get a free tapa with the first drink, so they’ve got it figured out.
 Locals generally only order one glass of wine per bar, then settle their tabs and head to the next.

 Even though liquor and mixed drinks are readily available, the cervezas and local wines are so inexpensive (and delicious) that I don’t recall ever seeing anything else on the table.
 That said, our go-to drink was a Spanish wine cocktail called tinto de verano.

 ⓘ TIP: Patronize the bars on side streets.
 Yes, the ones that look like local hangouts.
 Rumor has it that tapas that are prepared for locals are of better quality.
 Besides, some bars in tourist areas have quit serving tapas.
 Here’s a guide to where to find cheap tapas in Madrid.

 Rather than sitting at a table, people commonly eat their tapas standing up at the bar or at small tables.
 It stands to reason, because tapas are informal and the bars are often busy.

 When you go, expect the atmosphere to be convivial and noisy.